Your violin (viola, cello, bass), carefully made with

-special woods and tools by a skilled craftsman, needs special care to keep it
+special woods and tools by skilled craftspeople, needs special care to keep

 instruments should outlive their owners.
 Indeed, instruments from the 18th

 Century are still played on a regular basis.
 However, owners must guard